Is your honey raw?

 No. We tend our bees with great care all season and over the winter.
 In exchange, they produce more than enough honey to meet our production needs.
 All the honey in every Beary Berry Honey product is 100% our own Alberta pure, raw honey.

 Can I buy your honey in bulk?

-We have 1 kg pails of our liquid and creamed honey available at all the farmers markets, trade shows, and craft fairs that we attend.
+We have 1 kg pails of our liquid and creamed honey available at all the farmers’ markets and craft shows that we attend.
 We also sell 3 kg and 6 kg upon request.
 Please contact us to make a volume purchase.

 Yes!
 We do need a few weeks lead time to prepare them for you as we don’t keep a large volume of small jars in stock.
 We can produce small jars of almost every flavour of honey for you to add your own custom label.
-(Click here to see some samples.)
 Please contact us for pricing and to order.